 University of Cumbria has opted into the TEF and received a Bronze award.

 Course Overview Would you love to create the video games you play?
 Well, bring your fascination and creativity to this course and we'll enable you to develop your skills to turn your ideas into exciting new games.
 Right from the off, you'll be designing, developing and creating new game experiences to create a portfolio that you can hand to future employers.
 This is not a programming course; it is all about the art and design work related to video games.
 So, you'll learn all about art and design work related to video games making you proficient creating story-boarded concepts and turning them into playable prototypes (both 2D and 3D).
 The Institute of Arts at the University of Cumbria also runs its own Game Jam game design competition every year.
 In 2019, we had over 30 games and 200 gamers take part in the competition both as groups and individual entries.
 The aim of this programme is to focus on the artistic, technical and professional knowledge and skills required within the computer gaming industry.
 You'll develop your own personal iconography and technical skills through a combination of practical work using traditional and online technologies, study of the underpinning principles, work-based and collaborative learning, and authentic work-related assessments with briefs / assignments from industry.
 The programme provides a well-rounded education in creative application of technology that provides preparation or continuing professional development for a range of career paths including gaming, web design, software development, e-learning and a range of other related industries.
-Your Career with a Game Design Degree This course can lead to a range of careers, including:
+Why Choose University of Cumbria Our aim is to see you graduate as a highly-skilled and technical artist that this growing and competitive industry expects of you.

 - Games Designer